-What if you could take niacin for depression and see real results?
+What if you could take niacin for depression and anxiety and see real results?

 6.2 Million people in the United States struggle with depression and two-thirds of these people will not seek treatment.

 People with depression are four times more likely to have a heart attack compared to people with other illnesses.
 Coincidently, niacin effectively lowers cholesterol and greatly reduces clogged arteries.
 Could there be a connection?

 Dr. Hoffer explains: “Niacin is the best substance for elevating high-density lipoprotein cholesterol (the “good cholesterol) and so decreases the ratio of the total cholesterol over high-density cholesterol.”

 Niacin is thought to eat up extra methyl groups in the brain that can contribute to depression for people who are overmethylating.
 Head and neck pain, paranoia, and ruminating on thoughts are also symptoms of overmethylating.

 Here is a great video clip discussing the benefits of niacin and how it pertains to mental health.

 Niacin is most known for its ability to create a “flush” in people.
 This flushing experience is because the blood vessels dilate.
 It can create a mild hot flash type feeling, redness on the skin and a tingling sensation that lasts 10 minutes or so.